aberbenni/grails-platform-ui-scaffolding/README.md

 ## Issues
 * Raise an issue on in the github repository or send me a mail is you have problems.
 More testing needs to be done with more themes and some issues fixed.
+* TODO.md contains some things I need to look at / understand better.